tycrek/ass/.github/README.md

 ### Notice (Sep 2023)

-The current release version 0.14.4 is now in "maintenence mode".
+The current release version 0.14.x is now in **maintenence mode**.
 What this means is I'll only be providing updates to catastrophic issues.

 However!
 I'm currently working on [a new version](https://github.com/tycrek/ass/pull/220), 0.15.0, which is a lot more stable and organized.
 I have no ETA but please know that I'm continuing to work on it when I can.
-Version 0.14.4 is still functional, just a bit rough around the edges.
+Version 0.14.x is still functional, just a bit rough around the edges.

-#### Developers ❤
+#### Developers 🧡

 ass was designed with developers in mind.
 If you are a developer & want something changed to better suit you, let me know & we'll see what we can do!